chadgeary/cloudblock/gcp/README.md

 # cat ~/.ssh/id_rsa.pub

 # mgmt_cidr
-# an IP range granted webUI and SSH access.
+# an IP range granted webUI and SSH access (without VPN).
 Also permitted PiHole DNS if dns_novpn = 1.
 # deploying from home?
 This should be your public IP address with a /32 suffix.

 # gcp_billing_account